uoy-cs-eng2/mdbook-practicals/src/practicals/micronaut-data/04-one-to-many.md

 When testing, consider that you will need to modify the `@BeforeEach` method so it deletes all the `Book`s first, and then all the `Publisher`s.
 If you try to delete all the `Publisher`s first, you may see errors as some `Book`s may still be pointing at them.

+Once you are done with the above functionality and your tests pass, move on to the next section.